AnaqiAmir/MiniGram/Analysis.md

 Key findings:
 * Year:
-    * 2020 had the most user registrations with 460 registrations.
+    * 2020 had the most user registrations with 491 registrations.
     * 2015 had the lowest amount of user registration with only 416 registrations.
     * There is an average of 454.54 user registrations per year since the inception of MiniGram.
 * Month:
     * The month of August had the most user registrations with 451 registrations.
     * The month of February had the lowest amount of user registration with only 359 registrations.
-    * There is an average of 416.67 user registrations per "type" of month.
+    * There is an average of 416.67 user registrations per month of year.
     * There is an average 37.88 user registrations per month since the inception of MiniGram.
 * Day of week:
     * Saturdays had the most user registrations with 744 registrations.